divya-r-kamat/NLP-With-PyTorch/InformationRetrieval/ElasticSearch/Managing Index.md

 # Managing Index

+An index is a logical collection of the data backed up by shards (both primary and replicas).
+Shards (Apache Lucene instances) are the software components that help store data in memory as well as flush to the data store.
+A newly created index is associated with a set number of shards and replicas, a mapping schema, and aliases.
+We can create an index to fit the needs and requirements.

 - When a document is indexed for the first time, Elasticsearch will create the index for us automatically.
 - We can read index details by issuing a GET <index_name> command.
 - The index holds mapping definitions, settings, and aliases.